adoptium/obsolete---adoptium.net/README.md

 This repository contains the source code for [https://adoptium.net](https://adoptium.net).

-The `master` branch contains the source code necessary for development.
-A Jenkins job is used to run a build on this source code, and the output of this build is pushed to the `gh-pages` branch.
-GitHub Pages then uses this `gh-pages` branch to host the live, production website.
+The `main` branch contains the source code necessary for development.
+The production website is hosted on [Netlify](https://app.netlify.com/sites/eclipsefdn-adoptium/deploys) which also supports pull request staging.

 ## Developers